 The bed and breakfast (which also features a spa) hosts couples retreats and relaxing weekends, but what makes this Finger Lakes farm so unique is the Horse & Cow Experience.
 Said to “bring relaxation, healing, awareness about your body language, comfort, Mindfulness, build assertiveness, help with overcoming fear, [and] build confidence,” the horse and cow experience is the perfect way to escape your hectic lifestyle and spend a few minutes hugging a 1,600-pound animal.

 Cows and horses are naturally calm and with the help of an equine specialist and a licensed counselor, this unique opportunity speaks to people who love furry cuddle buddies and are craving a good cuddle.
-According to the Mountain Horse Farm website, cows make great cuddle partners due to their higher body temperature, lower heart rate, and natural emotional support.
+According to the Mountain Horse Farm website, cows make great cuddle partners due to their higher body temperature, slower heartbeat, lower heart rate, and natural emotional support.

 Each cow cuddling session starts in the Gathering Tipi with breathing exercises and a “cup game”.
-Guests are ushered out to the pasture where its cow-cuddling time.
+Guests are ushered out to the petting zoo where its cow-cuddling time.
 The guests have the opportunity to pet, brush and hug the animals.
 After the session is over guests are ushed back to the Gathering Tipi to reflect.

 As with any new trend (especially wellness trends), there are a few nay-sayers.
-Farmers in Kansas have spoken up to share, “Their job is to make us money by producing beef and going to market so we can eat them eventually.
+Farm owners in Kansas have spoken up to share, “Their job is to make us money by producing beef and going to market so we can eat them eventually.
 That’s the Midwestern life of a cow.”
 Another farmer just uttered the word, “Insanity”.